ahmetaltunfatih/LEDAW/README.md

 ### **Running LEDAW without GUI (Script-Based Workflow)**

-For more code-oriented users, three example Python input scripts are provided:
+For more code-oriented users, several example Python input scripts are provided for processing the files in ORCA-OUT directory:

 - **`water-dimer.py`**:
-  Demonstrates BSSE-corrected and BSSE-uncorrected LED analyses for a water dimer (a two-fragment system).
+  Demonstrates BSSE-corrected and BSSE-uncorrected LED analyses for a water dimer (a two-fragment system) together with differential BSSE effect.

 - **`crystal.py`**:
   Designed for performing **N-body**, **two-body**, and **cooperativity** HFLD/LED analysis of the interaction between a central monomer and its environment in a crystal.

+- The four **`dna-*.py`** files:
+  Designed for performing **N-body**, **two-body**, and **cooperativity** LED analysis of the BSSE-corrected and BSSE-uncorrected inter-strand interaction energy of a DNA duplex at the DLPNO-CCSD(T) and HFLD levels.

 - **`boat.py`**:
   A comprehensive example that runs **all modules** of LEDAW, including CPS and CBS extrapolations on the DLPNO-CCSD(T)/LED terms for the boat conformer of water hexamer.